Proceeds from Vintage with Love will go to:

 Fostering education via nutrition, The Lunchbox Fund is a non-profit organisation dedicated to providing a daily meal for orphaned and vulnerable school children in township and rural areas of South Africa, a country where 65% of all children live in poverty.
 Receiving food encourages these children to stay in school and obtain their education.
 When a child stays in school, his or her risk of HIV infection, abuse and unwanted pregnancies is greatly reduced.

 Regular lunch programs increase enrollment at schools and reduce truancy rates.
-Students participating in a school feeding program attend school more frequently than those who do not.
 Academic performance also improves with test scores increasing in students who have access to a daily meal through a school feeding program.

 Today, 19.6% of all children in South Africa are orphans, with approximately 1.9 Million of those children orphaned as a result of HIV and AIDS.
 Unemployment is a severe problem where The Lunchbox Fund works, resulting in many of the students at their partner schools not having access to adequate nutrition or basic health care.